 The majority of refugees have experienced traumatic events before coming to Australia.
 Many have been brutally tortured, others have seen loved ones killed, or have escaped from a war zone.
 Many have experienced all three, and all have fled for their lives.

-But refugees are also resilient, and with the help of a counsellor it is possible to overcome traumatic experiences and rebuild lives that have been impacted by torture, brutality and exile.
+But people from refugee backgrounds and people seeking asylum are also resilient, and with the help of a counsellor it is possible to overcome traumatic experiences and rebuild lives that have been impacted by torture, brutality and exile.